Signed Into Law

 Which agencies enforce SB1145?

-SB1145 is enforced by Texas Commission on Environmental Quality (TCEQ) and Railroad Commission of Texas (RRC) (retains authority for non-treated/non-beneficial use waste).
+SB1145 is enforced by Railroad Commission of Texas (RRC) (retains authority for non-treated/non-beneficial use waste) and Texas Commission on Environmental Quality (TCEQ).

 Q

-The compliance urgency for SB1145 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1145 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q